evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-05/readme.md

 ## Estimated completion time - ?? min

-Quite often, when you work with multiple environments, they will need a different set of configuration values.
-For instance, private virtual networks will use different address prefix, number of nodes and VM size in your AKS cluster most likely will be different.
+Quite often, when you work with multiple environments, they use a different set of configuration values.
+For instance, private virtual networks will use different address prefix, number of nodes and VM size at your AKS clusters most likely will be different.

 Pulumi offers a configuration system for managing such differences.
-Instead of hard-coding the differences, you can store and retrieve configuration values using a combination of the CLI and the [programming model](https://www.pulumi.com/docs/intro/concepts/programming-model/).
+Instead of hard-coding the values, you can store and retrieve configuration values using a combination of the CLI and the [programming model](https://www.pulumi.com/docs/intro/concepts/programming-model/).

 The key-value pairs for any given stack are stored in your project’s stack settings file called `Pulumi.<stack-name>.yaml`.

-* The CLI offers a config command with set and get subcommands for managing key-value pairs.
+* The CLI offers a `config` command with `set` and `get` subcommands for managing key-value pairs.
-* The programming model offers a `Config` object with various getters and setters for retrieving values.
+* The programming model offers a `Config` class with various getters and setters for retrieving values.

 ## Goals